The White Dove (Danish fairy tale): Synopsis

 When he asked, the witch dragged a donkey in front of him and asked if he wanted it; recognizing the red thread, he agreed.
 She tried again, with an old hag, and when the prince agreed, she had to have the wedding.
 At the wedding, the princess told the prince not to drink anything at the feast, or he would forget her.
 He forgot and reached for a glass, but the princess spilled it and the witch raged.
 They were put into bed, and the princess said that the witch had done all that she promised, and so they had to flee.

 She left two pieces of wood in the bed, and they answered the witch, so she did not realize they were gone until morning.
 Then she chased after them.
 The princess had the prince threw down a flower pot, which became a forest, which slowed the witch as she had to chop through it.
 Then the princess had the prince throw down a glass of water, which became a lake, and the witch had to go back for her dough trough to cross it.
 Then they climbed into the castle as she reached them, and the princess turned and blew on her.
 Hundreds of white doves flew out of her mouth.
 The witch was so angry that she turned to flint forever.

 The older brothers confessed what they had done and said he must be king, and they would be his subjects.
-They were his subjects until they found their own princesses and then fled.